khudgins/documentation/on-premise/help/cloud.rst

 #.
 The cloud id must be a unique value in the cloud table.
 #.
 Simply a name for your cloud.
 #.
-The delegate is the identifier enStratus uses to interact with the cloud.
+The delegate is the identifier Enstratius uses to interact with the cloud.
 #.
-This field will cause enStratus to present a field labeled 'Account' when entering cloud credentials.
+This field will cause Enstratius to present a field labeled 'Account' when entering cloud credentials.
 #.
-This field will cause enStratus to present a field labeled 'User Name' when entering cloud credentials.
+This field will cause Enstratius to present a field labeled 'User Name' when entering cloud credentials.
 #.
-This field will cause enStratus to present a field labeled 'Password' when entering cloud credentials.
+This field will cause Enstratius to present a field labeled 'Password' when entering cloud credentials.

 .. note:: Do **NOT** enter your credentials directly into the database.
-Enter them via the enStratus console.
+Enter them via the Enstratius console.

 With this information, we can now craft an insert statement for the cloud table: